ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A node stops using the group keying material upon its expiration, according to the 'exp' parameter specified in the retained COSE Key.
 Then, if it wants to continue participating in the group communication, the node has to request new updated keying material to the KDC.

-The Client may perform the same request to the KDC also upon receiving messages from other group members without being able to correctly decrypt them.
+The Client may perform the same request to the KDC also upon receiving messages from other group members without being able to retrieve the material to correctly decrypt them.
 This may be due to a previous update of the group keying material (rekeying) triggered by the KDC, that the Client was not able to receive or decrypt.

 <!-- Jim 13-07: Comment somewhere about getting strike zones setup correctly for a newly seen sender of messages.
 Ptr to OSCORE?